Essay

 As we make our last great sweep to the west and approach the edge of the Wasatch Plateau in central Utah, the High Plateau section comes into view.
 This is the highest part of the region, where long forested plateaus are laid out beneath us, parallel splinters of land separated by a series of faults that angle roughly north to south.
 Stretched beyond its limit tens of millions of years ago, the earth’s crust split and broke into elongate slices that were uplifted and tilted into the High Plateaus of the southwestern Colorado Plateau.
 Their southern end consists of four escarpments that begin near Kanab, Utah, and climb like steps to the north—the Vermilion, White, Grey, and Pink Cliffs: the Colorado Plateau’s Grand Staircase.

-Flying north from the deeply incised cliffs nShapeoftheLand_HighPLateau_Capear Fredonia, we are moving forward in time, covering millions of years in just a few miles.
+Flying north from the deeply incised cliffs near Fredonia, we are moving forward in time, covering millions of years in just a few miles.
 The youngest layers in this cake, the flame-colored lake sediments of Bryce Canyon National Park and Cedar Breaks National Monument, are less than 65 million years old.
 Imagine each of these grandstand steps extends south to cover even the Grand Canyon, and you can see what erosion has removed in the last few millions of years.
 The strange hoodoos and goblin shapes of the soft lake sediments of Bryce Canyon and Cedar Breaks are testimony to continuing erosion, the same processes that sculpted the massive domes and kingly thrones of Zion National Park’s gleaming white Navajo Sandstone.

 Perhaps more than in any other portion of the Colorado Plateau, this feels like another world.
 Here there are deep forests and high snows; it feels less like the arid Southwest with its slickrock and painted badlands than like the high mountains of Montana or Colorado.
 Deep snowfall here in the winter provides water to the streams which eventually join to form the great canyon-cutting rivers.
 It somehow does not seem surprising that a Columbian mammoth skeleton was discovered on the Wasatch Plateau, at the extreme western edge of the High Plateau section.
 The old mammoth was out of his range, high up on the plateau’s side, and his old bones still contained preserved collagen, even after 11,000 years.
 There are places in the High Plateau section where it would hardly be surprising to see an Ice Age dire wolf running in the snowy forests or camels and mammoths grazing on the wide grasslands.